Bucharest

 In addition to being the centre for Bucharest’s intellectual and political events and the most popular meeting place in the city, the University of Bucharest has a dramatic history.
 During the 1989 Revolution, some of Romania’s fiercest fighting took place here.
 Close by you can find the University of Bucharest’s School of Architecture, the National Theatre, the Coltea Hospital and the Sutu Palace (History Museum).
 A Christmas market is held at the University Square every year, but you can find excellent restaurants and cafes in the area all year round.

 The Romanian Athenaeum concert hall is home to the superb Filarmonica George Enescu and the hub of Bucharest’s musical activity.
 Exquisite mosaics and historical frescoes adorn the 19th-century circular building, which hosts impressive orchestral concerts and other performances.
-You can visit the the ornate, domed, circular building without attending a concert, too.
+You can visit the ornate, domed, circular building without attending a concert, too.

 This delightful museum opened in 1906 and is widely regarded as Romania’s best, a veritable treasure trove of pottery, icons and clothing.
 It also houses the fascinating Communism Exhibition and the ruins of an 18th-century Transylvanian wooden church.